BlackLine (NASDAQ:BL) Issues FY 2022 Earnings Guidance

-Several brokerages recently weighed in on BL.
-Robert W. Baird reduced their price target on shares of BlackLine from $95.00 to $72.00 and set an outperform rating on the stock in a research report on Friday, November 4th.
-Piper Sandler lowered their target price on shares of BlackLine from $85.00 to $70.00 and set an overweight rating for the company in a research note on Thursday, October 20th.
-JMP Securities lowered their target price on shares of BlackLine from $112.00 to $87.00 and set a market outperform rating for the company in a research note on Tuesday, October 18th.
-Credit Suisse Group assumed coverage on shares of BlackLine in a research note on Friday, September 23rd.
-They issued a neutral rating and a $75.00 price objective for the company.
-Finally, Citigroup lowered their price objective on shares of BlackLine from $73.00 to $65.00 in a research note on Friday, October 21st.
-Two analysts have rated the stock with a sell rating, five have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of Hold and an average target price of $71.25.
+Several research firms recently weighed in on BL.
+Citigroup decreased their price objective on BlackLine from $73.00 to $65.00 in a report on Friday, October 21st.
+Bank of America downgraded BlackLine from a neutral rating to an underperform rating and decreased their price objective for the company from $75.00 to $64.00 in a report on Monday, July 18th.
+They noted that the move was a valuation call.
+Robert W. Baird decreased their price objective on BlackLine from $95.00 to $72.00 and set an outperform rating for the company in a report on Friday, November 4th.
+Berenberg Bank downgraded BlackLine from a buy rating to a hold rating and set a $60.00 price objective for the company. in a report on Wednesday, October 19th.
+Finally, StockNews.com upgraded BlackLine from a sell rating to a hold rating in a report on Friday, November 4th.
+Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, BlackLine presently has a consensus rating of Hold and a consensus price target of $71.25.

 BlackLine Stock Up 5.7 %

-In related news, CTO Peter Hirsch sold 1,997 shares of the stock in a transaction that occurred on Monday, August 22nd.
-The shares were sold at an average price of $69.91, for a total value of $139,610.27.
-Following the transaction, the chief technology officer now owns 34,427 shares in the company, valued at approximately $2,406,791.57.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-In related news, CTO Peter Hirsch sold 1,997 shares of the stock in a transaction that occurred on Monday, August 22nd.
-The shares were sold at an average price of $69.91, for a total value of $139,610.27.
-Following the transaction, the chief technology officer now owns 34,427 shares in the company, valued at approximately $2,406,791.57.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CRO Mark Woodhams sold 3,941 shares of the stock in a transaction that occurred on Monday, November 7th.
-The stock was sold at an average price of $57.82, for a total transaction of $227,868.62.
-Following the completion of the transaction, the executive now owns 54,288 shares in the company, valued at approximately $3,138,932.16.
+In other news, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction dated Monday, October 3rd.
+The shares were sold at an average price of $60.68, for a total transaction of $30,340.00.
+Following the transaction, the director now owns 51,509 shares in the company, valued at $3,125,566.12.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In other news, Director Thomas Unterman sold 500 shares of the company’s stock in a transaction dated Monday, October 3rd.
+The shares were sold at an average price of $60.68, for a total transaction of $30,340.00.
+Following the transaction, the director now owns 51,509 shares in the company, valued at $3,125,566.12.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CRO Mark Woodhams sold 3,941 shares of the company’s stock in a transaction dated Monday, November 7th.
+The shares were sold at an average price of $57.82, for a total transaction of $227,868.62.
+Following the transaction, the executive now owns 54,288 shares in the company, valued at approximately $3,138,932.16.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 6,938 shares of company stock worth $426,379.
-9.71% of the stock is owned by company insiders.
+Insiders have sold a total of 6,938 shares of company stock worth $426,379 over the last 90 days.
+9.71% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On BlackLine

-Hedge funds have recently bought and sold shares of the stock.
-Cambridge Investment Research Advisors Inc. lifted its position in shares of BlackLine by 14.7% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 5,251 shares of the technology company’s stock valued at $384,000 after buying an additional 673 shares in the last quarter.
-HighTower Advisors LLC lifted its position in shares of BlackLine by 10.0% during the 1st quarter.
-HighTower Advisors LLC now owns 12,764 shares of the technology company’s stock valued at $935,000 after buying an additional 1,163 shares in the last quarter.
-MetLife Investment Management LLC lifted its position in shares of BlackLine by 54.9% during the 1st quarter.
-MetLife Investment Management LLC now owns 28,627 shares of the technology company’s stock valued at $2,096,000 after buying an additional 10,141 shares in the last quarter.
-Rhumbline Advisers lifted its position in shares of BlackLine by 1.5% during the 1st quarter.
-Rhumbline Advisers now owns 57,983 shares of the technology company’s stock valued at $4,246,000 after buying an additional 853 shares in the last quarter.
-Finally, Raymond James Trust N.A. lifted its holdings in BlackLine by 8.9% in the 1st quarter.
-Raymond James Trust N.A. now owns 8,478 shares of the technology company’s stock valued at $621,000 after purchasing an additional 691 shares in the last quarter.
+A number of large investors have recently bought and sold shares of BL.
+Price T Rowe Associates Inc. MD boosted its position in BlackLine by 275.4% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 715,319 shares of the technology company’s stock valued at $47,640,000 after buying an additional 524,773 shares during the last quarter.
+Renaissance Technologies LLC purchased a new stake in BlackLine in the 1st quarter worth approximately $14,271,000.
+Toronado Partners LLC boosted its position in BlackLine by 49.7% in the 1st quarter.
+Toronado Partners LLC now owns 408,683 shares of the technology company’s stock worth $29,924,000 after purchasing an additional 135,685 shares in the last quarter.
+First Trust Advisors LP boosted its position in BlackLine by 10.5% in the 1st quarter.
+First Trust Advisors LP now owns 424,380 shares of the technology company’s stock worth $31,073,000 after purchasing an additional 40,453 shares in the last quarter.
+Finally, Greenstone Partners & Co.
+LLC boosted its position in BlackLine by 27.3% in the 1st quarter.
+Greenstone Partners & Co.
+LLC now owns 148,620 shares of the technology company’s stock worth $10,882,000 after purchasing an additional 31,835 shares in the last quarter.

 BlackLine, Inc provides cloud-based solutions to automate and streamline accounting and finance operations worldwide.
 It offers financial close management solutions, such as account reconciliations that provides a centralized workspace for users to collaborate on account reconciliations; transaction matching that analyzes and reconciles high volumes of individual transactions; and task management to create and manage processes and task lists.